sanjogpandasp/Android-Security-Reference/api/keystore.md

 - **N-7?-24?**
   - Key Attestion
     - Can prove to 3rd partys that a hardware keystore exists with certain keys by signing a representation using a factory supplied key
+    - KeyStore now returns a chain for a key alias which can be used to verify that the device has passed CTS testing
   - Hardware KeyStore manditory [IO link](https://youtu.be/XZzLjllizYs?t=571)

 ##Authenticating Key Use